luiscoco/HTML-CSS-JavaScript-basics/readme.md

 **Purpose**: The lang attribute specifies the primary language of the document’s content.
 This can be crucial for accessibility, search engine optimization (SEO), and for browsers that perform language-specific processing

-**Value “en”**: The value "en" indicates that the primary language used in the document is English.
-This helps assistive technologies like screen readers to pronounce content with correct accentuation and intonation
+**Value “en”**: The value "en" indicates that the primary language used in the document is **English**

+This helps assistive technologies like **screen readers to pronounce content** with correct accentuation and intonation

-It also helps search engines to offer language-specific search results.
+It also helps search engines to offer language-specific search results

-**Global Attribute**: The lang attribute can be used on any HTML element, not just the <html> tag, to indicate changes in the language for specific portions of a page.
+**Global Attribute**: The lang attribute can be used on any HTML element, not just the ```<html>``` tag, to indicate changes in the language for specific portions of a page

 Here’s how the ```<html lang="en">``` tag fits into a typical HTML document: